nomemory/neat-matrix-library/README.md

 * Inverse and Determinant computation
 * Solving [linear systems of equations](https://en.wikipedia.org/wiki/System_of_linear_equations);

 The library is still under heavy development.
+The plan for the near future:

+* Implement Cholesky decomposition;
+* Implement QR decomposition
+* (... more ...)

 Documentation is under heavy editing.

 # Compile / Run Examples